colinwhitten97/Deep-Learning-MD/Colin's Tutorial.md

 In all, installing the DeepMD kit, LAMMPS, and all the components necessary to run them will take up roughly ~14 GB of disk space.
 Therefore, allocating at least **minimum 15 GB** of disk space to your Ubuntu VirtualBox virtual hard drive is necessary to run DeePMD-kit and LAMMPS.
 However, adding more is much better.
 Feel free to allocate as much disk space as you may see fit- however many GB you may decide to allocate- it is not all allocated at once, but rather it is allocated accordingly by how much space you have so far used in Ubuntu, so do not worry about allocating too much disk space and having it depleted from your main hard drive immediately.

+## Installing C++ Interface

+This is where I ran into the most difficulty in installation.
+The most confusing step is where to define the "tensorflow_root" to be in the step `cmake -DTENSORFLOW_ROOT=$tensorflow_root -DCMAKE_INSTALL_PREFIX=$deepmd_root ..`.
+There is a thorough forum thread [here](https://github.com/deepmodeling/deepmd-kit/issues/10) that

 ## MD: cannot make user in DeePMD-kit

 One major pitfall I experienced in using LAMMPS with DeePMD-kit was "make user."